 5. The admission office processes registration and visa documents to send to students.

 5. The student's application is given to the placement staff to solidify homestay or dormitory accommodations.

-Next High School intake: Early September 2016
+Next High School intake: September 1st 2016 (school calendar)

 Download our tuition and accommodation fees 2016/2017.